proper-testing/proper/README.md

 *   Compile PropEr: Run `make` (or `make all` if you also want to build the documentation; in that case, you are going to need the `syntax_tools` application and a recent version of `EDoc`).
+    Optionally sfmt-erlang can be selected as an alternative random number generator using `./configure --use-sfmt` before running `make`.
 *   Add PropEr's base directory to your Erlang library path, using one of the following methods:
     1.   `ERL_LIBS` environment variable: Add the following line to your shell